 Detention Times: All students will be dismissed at 2:25 p.m.
 If a child is serving detention, he or she should be picked up promptly after the detention ends at 3:00 p.m.
+At 3:00 p.m. when detention ends, students will pack up and walk to the car circle for pick-up.
+Students not picked up by 3:05 p.m. will receive an additional detention for late pick-ups.

-Returning to Class after Dismissal: A student may only return to his or her classroom until 3pm to pick up any items they may have forgotten.
+Returning to Class after Dismissal: A student may only return to his or her classroom until 3 pm to pick up any items they may have forgotten.